forrestjgq/lsp/thread/pwpt/pthread6.md

         errno_abort ("Fork");

     /*
-     * Lock the mutex - without the atfork handlers, the mutex will
+     * Lock the mutex -- without the atfork handlers, the mutex will remain
-     * remain locked in the child process and this lock attempt will
+     * locked in the child process and this lock attempt will hang (or fail
-     * hang (or fail with EDEADLK) in the child.
+     * with EDEADLK) in the child.
      */
     status = pthread_mutex_lock (&mutex);
     if (status != 0)